-The perfect arc of golden sands of Porthminster beach marks the true gateway to St Ives just below the railway station and a short stroll from the bustling harbour.
+The perfect arc of golden sands of Porthminster beach marks the true gateway to St Ives.
+A beautiufl beach just below the railway station and a short stroll from the bustling harbour and town.

 As a popular beach, the soft sands of Porthminster have a charming back drop of manicured sub tropical gardens that in turn give way to the wooded slopes that artfully concealing the little railway that ferries visitors along the edge of the bay from Lelant Saltings to St Ives.